moddayz/bell_police_bin/README.md

 2. Run Dayz_tools https://store.steampowered.com/app/830640/DayZ_Tools/
 3. Launch and select AddonBuilder in it
 4. In the Addons source directory line, specify bell_police_bin-main \ HelicopterSIB - the HelicopterSIB folder
-5. For those who decided to ignore in 4 point, I repeat, DO NOT PACK bell_police_bin-main the folder !!! find HelicopterMod_police a folder in it and pack it in pbo ...!!!
+5. For those who decided to ignore in 4 point, I repeat, DO NOT PACK bell_police_bin-main the folder !!! find HelicopterSIB_police a folder in it and pack it in pbo ...!!!
 6. Uncheck Binarize
 7. Pack it.
-8. You should get HelicopterMod_police.pbo(if such a name already exists after packing, rename pbo)
+8. You should get HelicopterSIB_police.pbo(if such a name already exists after packing, rename pbo)
 9. Place it pbo in any of your mods with a link to the source https://github.com/moddayz